plyoung/UIElements/README.md

 UIElements doe snot have tooltip support at runtime.
 Here's some code to show how you can get it working.

 You want to add something like this near the end of a UXML document.
-It needs to be at the end so that the tooltip wil lapear over tother elements and not behind them.
+It needs to be at the end so that the tooltip will appear over other elements and not behind them.

 - Delay is how long it waits (ms) before it shows up.
 - Fade Time is how how quick or slow it fades in and out.
 0 for no fade.

 `<Game.UI.Tooltip name="tooltip" picking-mode="Ignore" delay="500" fade-time="15" />`

 Now you need to bind this to all the buttons and other elements which can show a tooltip.
-You probably have some c# script where you are doing all kinds of bndings already so just put it in there.
+You probably have some c# script where you are doing all kinds of bindings already so just put it in there.

 ```cs
 var tooltip = root.Q<Tooltip>("tooltip");